 The development of traditional markets in Bali is characterized by extremely strict competition: the increasing number of modern market entities, such as hypermarkets and mini markets.
-The traditional market advantages which are not owned by competitors are: the most accessible trading centers for lower class traders; and merchandise being offered includes nearly all types of community needs.
+The traditional market advantages which are not owned by competitors are: 1) the most accessible trading centers for lower class traders; 2) merchandise being offered includes nearly all types of community needs.
 Good organizational reputation in domestic market is able to increase local revenue (Ahmed et al., 2006).
-However, the weakness is that the ability of the traders' human resources and market managers in terms of technical and managerial is very limited (Lukman et al., 2012).
-The traders also lack the understanding about consumer behavior.
+However, the weakness is that the ability of the traders' human resources and market managers in terms of technical and managerial are very limited (Lukman et al., 2012).
+The traders are also lack of understanding about consumer behavior.

-The traditional market revitalization is a government program through the Ministry of Trade and State Ministry of Cooperatives and Small Enterprises with the goals of empowering micro-business actors who grow in markets with neither proper, healthy, clean comfortable business transaction facilities, nor facilities owned and managed by the traders themselves in the cooperatives business.
-Micro-enterprises are acknowledged to have a

-International Journal of Social Economics Vol. 45 No. 7, 2018 pp. 1058-1070 © Emerald Publishing Limited 0306-8293 DOI 10.1108/IISE-09-2017-0414 highly pivotal role in a country's economic development-and there have been plenty of studies supporting it (Kalpande et al., 2010).
+The traditional market revitalization is a government program through the Ministry of Trade and State Ministry of Cooperatives and Small Enterprises with the goals of empowering micro business actors who grow in markets with neither proper, healthy, clean comfortable business transaction facilities nor facilities owned and managed by the traders themselves in the cooperatives business (Harian Rakyat Kalbar, 2012).
+Micro-enterprises are acknowledged to have a highly pivotal role in a country's economic development - and there have been plenty of studies supporting it (Kalpande et al., 2010).

 There are two steps commonly done to develop traditional markets: renovation and revitalization.
 Renovation is an activity related to the improvement of building physical quality, whilst revitalization is the re-conceptualization of building system, both internally and externally.
 The main focus of revitalization is on the conceptualization of building system.
-Besides internal market, revitalization is performed to integrate the market with its external scope (Djatmiko and Jumaedi, 2011 in Pande and Ayuningsasi, 2014).
+Besides internal market, revitalization is performed to integrate the market with its external scope (Djatmiko, 2011 in Paramita & Ayuningsasi, 2012).

-Strategic planning is defined as company's activity to look for conformity between the company's internal strengths and the company's external strengths (opportunities and threats) within a market.
-The activities include prudent observation of competition, inflation rate regulation, business cycle, consumers' desire and expectation, as well as other factors that can identify opportunities and threats (Rangkuti, 2003a, b).
+Strategic planning is defined as company's activity to look for company's internal strengths and the company's external strengths (opportunities and threats) within a market.
+The activities include prudent observation observation, inflation rate regulation, business cycle, consumers' desire and expectation, as well as other factors that can identify opportunities and threats (Rangkuti, 2003).

-The application to determine the main strategy based on the concept of David (2011) can be conducted via selection of several matrix models, including: strength weakness opportunity threat (SWOT) matrix, strategic position and action evaluation (SPACE) matrix, Boston Consulting Group (BCG) matrix, General Electric (GE) matrix, internal-external (IE) matrix and Grand Strategy matrix.
+The application to determine the main strategy based on the concept of Davis (2011) can be conducted via selection of several matrix models, including: SWOT Matrix (Strength Weakness Opportunity Threat), SPACE Matrix (Strategic Position and Action Evaluation), BCG Matrix (Boston Consulting Group), GE Matrix (General Electric), IE Matrix (Internal-External) and Grand Strategy Matrix.